Marvin Wheeler

 Marvin was born on Ridge Road, North Fairfield, Ohio to the late Milo and Bernice Wheeler.
-He was the only of the family of four children.
+He was the only son of the family of four children.

-He is survived by his children: Tina Miller, Kissimmee, Fla.; Scott and Mary Wheeler, Lamont, Wash.; Ken and Tonia Bergstedt, Norwalk; and Bill and Tami Carew, Lakeland, Fla.
+He is survived by his children: Tina Miller, Kissimmee, Fla.; Scott and Mary Wheeler, North Fairfield, Ohio — Kim and Kimberly Wheeler, Lamont, Wash.; Ken and Tonia Bergstedt, Norwalk; and Bill and Tami Carew, Lakeland, Fla.
 Marvin had 14 grandchildren, 13 great grandchildren and two great great grandchildren.
 He is also survived by his two sisters Judy Chandler, of Fla., and Audry Ricketts, of Ill.

 He was preceded in death bu his parents and his sister, Delores Minniear, of Ohio.

-Marvin wore the proud title of Ohio farmer all his life.
+Marvin wore the proud title of OHIO FARMER all his life.
 In recent years his farming skills were shared with his family in Florida and Washington.
 Traveling from Florida to Ohio and Washington kept him on the move.

-Marvin leaves behind a legacy of hard work, nose to the grind stone, take care of your own, oh yes, and politics.
-Lol.
+Marvin leaves behind a legacy of hard work, nose to the grind stone, Take Care of Your Own, Oh yes, and Politics LOL.
 He will be missed by his family and his many friends in Ohio, Washington, Florida and all points in between.

 Services will be held at a later date.